GarisonLotus/package-scheduled-player/README.md

 It will be the default package for all info-beamer customers in the future.
 Right now it's still very much in development.

+## Difference in this fork

+I have added a quick and dirty RSS feed support to the scroller child.
+If you set an RSS feed, it will happily add the content to the scroller.
+There is no way to set the color, blink, or show options for the RSS content.

 ## Configuration Screen

 Once you install this package, create a new setup by clicking the **Create Setup** button.